griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/10_pipeline.md

 ### Batch mode

-ShotGrid provides access to a `batch` method which allows you to perform multiple create, update, and delete operations in a single request.
+ShotGrid provides access to a `batch` method that allows you to perform multiple create, update, and delete operations in a single request.
 Each operation in the batch is specified as a dictionary, and the operations are performed in the order they are provided.

 We would like to ensure the Agent uses batch mode when appropriate.